owanturist/react-hook-window/README.md

 }
 ```

-A collection of options to configure the windowed list.
+That is a collection of options to configure the windowed list.

 ### `UseWindowedListOptions.containerSize`